 In addition, our team has vast experience with a broad range of joint venture transactions involving our biotech clients.
 We have also recently introduced clients to novel, creative agreements—such as build-to-buy agreements—aimed at benefiting multiple parties.

 Regulatory and Compliance

 Regulatory approvals are critically important to growing biotech companies.
 WSGR has a dedicated regulatory team that helps place biotech clients in a favorable position to clear regulatory hurdles and secure timely approvals.
 Our team also helps such clients remain in compliance with strictly enforced regulatory laws in the U.S. and international markets.

 Initial Public Offerings

 Many of WSGR's successful biotech clients have opted to enter the capital markets, most often through an initial public offering.
-In the past five years, WSGR has assisted life sciences clients in more than 30 public offering transactions that have raised nearly $3 billion.
+In a recent five-year span, WSGR assisted life sciences clients in more than 30 public offering transactions that have raised nearly $3 billion.

-In 2016, WSGR represented NantHealth, iRhythm, and Rici Healthcare as issuer's counsel in their IPOs.
-In 2015, the firm represented NantKwest in its $207 million IPO, which was the largest biotech IPO ever based on market cap, according to news reports.
+In 2018, WSGR represented Kodiak Sciences and Allakos in their IPOs.
+In late 2017, the firm represented Denali Therapeutics in its $250 million IPO—the biggest biotech IPO that year, based on market cap.

 In addition, WSGR represents biotech companies in their follow-on public offerings.
-For example, in 2016, the firm represented China Biologic, Avinger, and Xenon Pharmaceuticals in successful follow-on public offerings.
+Examples include follow-on transactions completed for IRIDEX, China Biologic, Avinger, and Xenon Pharmaceuticals.